22 March — 24 March 2019

 The fourth annual Post-Medieval Archaeology Congress will be held at the University of Glasgow in March 2019.
 Glasgow plays host some of the most impressive post-medieval and later-historical architecture in the world, and has a long industrial history.
 The venue for the congress will be the University of Glasgow, founded in 1451 and one of Scotland’s four ancient universities.
 Research on post-medieval and historical archaeology from around the world has been showcased at previous Congresses, demonstrating the breadth of interest and knowledge in our field from researchers at all stages of their career, whether academics, students, commercial, or community archaeologists.

 Conference paper and poster sessions will take place in the James Watt Building South, University of Glasgow, Glasgow G12 8QQ (home to the School of Engineering, marked A1 on this map) on Saturday 23 and Sunday 24 March.

 Delegate registration is now open online, and registration fees are as follows:

 Including lunches, refreshments, Friday evening drinks reception (6.30pm at St Andrews in the Square off Turnbull Street, location map here) and Eventbrite booking fees.
-Delegates can also register for a walking tour of Art Nouveau Glasgow with Peter Connelly on the afternoon of Friday 22 March (cost £5; further details below) and the post-conference excursion to Cultybraggan PoW Camp and other sites of interest, on Monday 25 March (cost £20).
+Delegates can also register for a walking tour of Art Nouveau Glasgow with Peter Connelly on the afternoon of Friday 22 March (cost £5; further details below) and the post-conference excursion to Cultybraggan PoW Camp and other sites of interest, on Friday 22 March (cost £20).
 The reduced registration fee rates are also available to members of Glasgow's local archaeology and history societies.

 Further information about places to stay in Glasgow and things to do while in the city is available here.

 Places are limited, book your ticket (£20) here: